dludemann/test/content/tinder/resetting-tinder-swipes.md

 ---
-title: Is There a Way to Reset Matches on Tinder?
+name: Is There a Way to Reset Matches on Tinder?
 menu_grouping: Tinder Basics
 author: Shane White
 seo: